FluxML/fluxml.github.io/_posts/2020-06-03-using-Torch-with-Flux-2.md

 ![img](https://user-images.githubusercontent.com/20618666/79492160-e60a5600-801f-11ea-9d7f-dd04af243e44.png)
 *Image by github user https://github.com/gartangh*

 Not too shabby, we see about 2 orders of magnitude worth of improvement in runtime over the native kernels (all packages make use of the optimised cudnn kernels where possible).
-We however, see some areas of pending improvement, one of them being memory management.
-This is one of the areas which we intend to improve upon, to remove the area of majority of overhead.
+We however, see some areas of pending improvement.
+One of them being memory management.
+This is one of the areas which we intend to improve upon, a source of majority of overhead.

 ## Usage

 Adding the package using the Pkg, Julia's package manager is easy.
-However, note that at the time of writing, Torch.jl assumes the presence of a CUDA enabled GPU on the device its being added to, and assumes linux as the OS.
+However, note that at the time of writing, Torch.jl assumes the presence of a CUDA enabled GPU on the device it's being added to, and assumes linux as the OS.

 ```julia
 # Type `]` to enter Pkg mode in the Julia REPL.